 - Gives detailed examples on how self-healing composites may be used

 - Provides readers with a robust knowledge of self-healing composites

 - Presents a unified approach to these human-friendly, commercially valuable materials

 Scientists, materials scientists, and engineers working on self-healing composite materials; Researchers, including materials developers, working in industry including in aerospace, automotive, wind-generators, construction, consumer goods, and marine industries; Researchers in material science and engineering, and postgraduate students working on the manufacture and application of self-healing materials

 - © Woodhead Publishing 2020

 - 29th October 2019

 - Paperback ISBN:

-Associate Professor, Biocomposite Technology Laboratory, Institute of Tropical Forestry and Forest Products (INTROP), Universiti Putra Malaysia
+High Flyer Fellow (Professor) at Biocomposite Technology Laboratory, Institute of Tropical Forestry and Forest Products (INTROP), Universiti Putra Malaysia (UPM), Serdang, Selangor, Malaysia